fionnachalmers/BHF-DSC-HDS-documentation/docs/curated_assets/kpcs_methodology.md

 ## Multisource Tables

 The multisource tables consolidate a characteristic from multiple data sources.
 The data sources included so far are below.
-We will add data sources to this resource when the need arises - sources included so far have been project led.
+We plan to add data sources to this resource when the need arises - sources included so far have been project led.

 | Data Source    | Date of Birth | Sex | Ethnicity | LSOA | Record Date                  |
 |----------------|-----|-----|-----------|------|------------------------------|